Try Carti Pro free for 14 days.Start free trial →

 AI is strongest when it is grounded in your Shopify catalog and policies, and when it knows its limits.

-That is a different default than generic “support bots” that only deflect.
-If you are comparing vendors, start with 7 best Shopify chatbots compared and Shopify Inbox vs AI chatbots.
-For free tiers, see best free Shopify chatbots.
+That is a different default than generic "support bots" that only deflect.
+If you are comparing vendors, start with 7 best Shopify chatbots compared.
+For a closer look at native options, see Shopify Inbox vs AI chatbots.

 Macros, AI, and Knowledge: One Source of Truth